Wyoming $1,800 • July 11-15, 2022 TRIP IS FULL

 YELLOWSTONE WEATHER: Usually lots of sun with warm to hot afternoons and wonderfully cool nights.
 Afternoon thunderstorms are common, but prolonged rain is not.
 Nonetheless, Yellowstone weather can change quickly and radically, and depending upon elevation, it could snow or even approach 90 degrees!
 Click here for a National Weather Service forecast.

 SPECIAL FEATURES: Early Yellowstone summer wildflowers, big open grassy expanses, young forest dating back to the famous 1988 wildfires, shady old growth and rugged snow-capped peaks.
-Lots of wildlife in Yellowstone: bison, pronghorn antelope, deer, elk, bear and of course the iconic gray wolf, re-introduced right here in the Lamar Valley back in 1995.
-With luck, we may catch a glimpse or hear them howl.
+Lots of wildlife in Yellowstone: bison, pronghorn antelope, deer, elk, bear and of course the iconic gray wolf.

 SPECIAL TIPS: A lightweight set of binoculars will be handy for wildlife viewing.
 Yellowstone is grizzly country, so eschew deodorants and other good-smelling substances!